-In a study conducted by Ramesh Sitaraman, a computer science professor at University of Massachusetts, it was discovered that after waiting just two seconds for a video to load, users begun closing the page.
+In a study conducted by Ramesh Sitaraman, a computer science professor at the University of Massachusetts, it was discovered that after waiting just two seconds for a video to load, users began closing the page.
 Furthermore, after five seconds, the drop-off rate hit 25%.
 After ten seconds, you have lost half of your users.

 These findings built upon a study called ‘The Psychology of Decisions to Abandon Waits for Service’.
 In this study, users were prompted to download a file, with certain users subjected to downloads being frozen.
 Predictably, a large number of users forced to wait for the download eventually abandoned the process.

 The scary part?
 The former study was conducted in 2013.
 Four years later, with ever increasing internet speeds, you simply can’t afford poor page load performance on your business’ website.
 It will affect your conversion rates, and thus your bottom line!

 Page speed is a critical part of the user experience (UX) of a website, but one that is sometimes overlooked.
 After all, it is essentially your website’s first impression, and we all know how much those count.

 Here are three top tips for better page load speeds:

 1. Optimise images